Annual examinations that a woman needs to undergo. Which blood test is better to take? What tests should be taken to check your health?

 To prevent the occurrence of diseases of the circulatory system, it is important to regularly measure your blood pressure (BP), even at such an early age.

-The norm of blood pressure for a healthy person is 120/80 mm Hg.
+Normal blood pressure for a healthy person is 120/80 mm Hg.
 Art.
-The numbers are higher than 140/90 mmHg.
-Art. in each of the three consecutive pressure measurements, indicate the presence of arterial hypertension.
-How to treat this disease, the therapist will tell you.
+Numbers higher than 140/90 mmHg.
+Art. in each of the three next friend after another pressure measurements indicate the presence arterial hypertension.
+Your doctor will tell you how to treat this disease.

 Blood and urine tests.

-A biochemical blood test provides important information about the level of glucose, cholesterol and its fractions (atherogenic - "bad" and non-atherogenic - "good"), triglycerides, vitamin D, blood iron, liver and kidney function indicators, etc.
+Biochemical blood test gives important information about the level of glucose, cholesterol and its fractions (atherogenic – “bad” and non-atherogenic – “good”), triglycerides, vitamin D, blood iron, liver and kidney function indicators, etc.

-Since people in their 20s and 30s usually have a very active sex life and often go with a quick change of partners, doctors recommend being tested for sexually transmitted infections (STIs).
-These include diseases such as HIV / AIDS, chlamydia, ureaplasmosis, viral hepatitis B and C, genital herpes virus, etc.
+Since people aged 20–30 years usually sex life She is very active and often changes partners quickly; doctors recommend being screened for sexually transmitted infections (STIs).
+These include diseases such as HIV/AIDS, chlamydia, ureaplasmosis, viral hepatitis B and C, genital herpes virus, etc.

-The results of these laboratory tests can be found out 10-14 days after the test, and the doctor will prescribe treatment if necessary.
+Data Results laboratory research can be found out 10 to 14 days after the test, and the doctor will prescribe treatment if necessary.

 Dermatoscopy (examination of moles).

-All formations on the skin should be examined regularly.
-If you notice that the size of the moles has increased, the nature of the edges has changed, if any of them began to bleed, changed color, or an ulcer formed on its surface, you should urgently consult a dermatologist.
+All formations on the skin must be examined regularly.
+If you notice that the size of moles has increased, the nature of the edges has changed, if any of them has started to bleed, changed color, or an ulcer has formed on its surface, you should urgently consult a dermatologist.

-This should also be done if the neoplasm is located in an inconvenient place, and you often injure it with fasteners or straps from clothing.
-These actions are necessary so that the mole, initially a benign formation, does not transform into skin cancer.
+This should also be done if the tumor is located in an inconvenient place, and you often injure it with fasteners or straps from clothes.
+These actions are necessary so that the mole, initially benign education, did not transform into skin cancer.

 Age from 30 to 40 years